Saguaro: An Edge Computing-Enabled Hierarchical Permissioned Blockchain: Coordinator-based Consensus Protocol

 \begin{lmm} (\textit{Validity}) If a non-faulty node $r$ commits $m$, then $m$ must have been proposed by some node $\pi$. \end{lmm}

-\begin{proof} If nodes follow the crash failure model, since crash-only nodes do not send fictitious messages, validity is ensured.
-With byzantine nodes, validity is guaranteed based on standard cryptographic assumptions about collision-resistant hashes, encryption, and signatures which the adversary cannot subvert them (as explained in Section~\ref{sec:model}).
-Since all messages are signed (by $2f+1$ nodes) and either the request or its digest is included in each message (to prevent changes and alterations to any part of the message), if request $m$ is committed by non-faulty node $r$, the same request must have been proposed earlier by some node $\pi$. \end{proof}
+\begin{prf} If nodes are crash-only, validity is ensured since crash-only nodes do not send fictitious messages.
+With Byzantine nodes, validity is guaranteed based on standard cryptographic assumptions which the adversary cannot subvert (as explained in Section~\ref{sec:model}).
+Since all messages are signed (by $2f+1$ nodes) and the request or its digest is included in each message (to prevent changes and alterations to any part of the message), if request $m$ is committed by non-faulty node $r$, the same request must have been proposed earlier by some node $\pi$. \end{prf}

 \begin{lmm} (\textit{Consistency}) Let $D_\mu$ denote the set of involved domains (participants) for a request $\mu$.
 For any two committed requests $m$ and $m'$ and any two nodes $r_1$ and $r_2$ such that $r_1 \in d_i$, $r_2 \in d_j$, and $\{d_i,d_j\} \in D_m \cap D_{m'}$, if $m$ is committed before $m'$ in $r_1$, then $m$ is committed before $m'$ in $r_2$. \end{lmm}